JuliaDataScience/JuliaDataScience/contents/dataframesmeta_transform.md

 )
 ```

-It can be cumbersome and difficult to read the transformations performed.
+It can be cumbersome and difficult to read the performed transformations.
-To facilitate that, we can use a `begin ... end` statements and fill it with our transformation one per line:
+To facilitate that, we can use `begin ... end` statements and put one transformation per line:

 ```jl
 sco("""